Should I Become a Farm Marketer?

 A farm marketer is better known as an agricultural marketer.
 In the modern world of farming, farmers usually sell their products to distributors, such as grocery stores and food manufactures.
 So, farm marketers promote and sell farm products to distributors. such products may include, for example, grain, milk, corn, and poultry.
 Farm marketing involves developing marketing plans aimed at distributors, as well as their customers, and setting sales goals based on national trends and local conditions.

 Professionals in the purchasing industry generally need a bachelor's degree.
 Since this is not an entry-level position, a farm marketer will need several years experience working in the industry before being hired or promoted to this position.
 So, how much can you potentially earn in this career?
-According to the U.S. Bureau of Labor Statistics, sales representatives, such as farm marketers, earned an average salary of $66,790 as of May 2015.
+According to the U.S. Bureau of Labor Statistics, farmers, ranchers, and other agricultural managers, such as farm marketers, earned an average salary of $67,950 as of May 2018.

 Now let's walk through the steps toward becoming a farm marketer.